yprohoda/em-scheduling-tool-slack-bot/README.md

 3. Paste your manifest configuration in the input field provided
 4. Change all _"request_url"_(s) to ngrok public ip and click Next
 5. Review and verify that the configuration you entered matches the summary and click Create
-6. Install new created bot to your workstation
+6. Install new created bot to your workspace

 ## Config app
 1. Add [collaborators](https://app.slack.com/app-settings/T021Y2J1L2K/A022VUNSVL1/collaborators)